shmorri/docs-casa-prod/docs/source/administration/faq.md

 ### In case of lockout

-If for any reason an update to oxd settings results in lockout, do the following:
+If for any reason an update to oxd settings results in lockout, or if you provided wrong data during installation, do the following:

 * Navigate to `/etc/gluu/conf`
 * Edit the config file of the application `casa.json`.
 Provide the oxd details in under the "oxd_config" section.
 If you are not sure of what to provide for the "client" section, you can remove it entirely